Reviewed Date: 10/02/2023

 Why Communities Have Deficient Fire Flows

 A community that discovers it has areas with deficient fire flows may wonder how that happened, and wonder why the water system and fire hydrants were installed while being inadequate for the community's fire protection needs.
-The reasons are many, but the most common reason a community has deficient fire flows is poor planning.
+The reasons are many, but a common and recurring reason a community has deficient fire flows is poor planning.

 Water mains of four inches in diameter are adequate for supplying water for domestic use, such as for drinking, cooking, bathing, etc. In many rural areas, four-inch mains were installed to allow for the development of homes.
 However, a four-inch water main is incapable of supplying enough water to fight a fire.
 In addition, TDEC regulations require water mains of six inches or larger for the installation of fire hydrants.
 It is possible that developers, planners, builders, and others who are not aware of the need for adequate fire flows did not consult with the local fire department during the planning and design phase of a project.
 This is a key reason why it is critical that the fire department be involved in the review of proposed residential and commercial developments in a community.